 Foss G. Hodges

-Foss joined Peters, Rubin & Sheffield after graduating cum laude from Mercer University Law School.
+Foss joined Peters, Rubin & Sheffield in 2013 after graduating cum laude from Mercer University Law School.
 Prior to becoming an Associate, Foss interned with the firm, helping prepare the “Dunwoody Daycare Murder” case for trial.
 He also interned with the Federal Defenders of the Middle District of Georgia, and with the Macon Circuit Public Defender office, where he represented nearly 100 clients in Felony Probation Revocation proceedings.

 Before law school, Foss earned a B.A. in English and an M.B.A., with honors, from the University of Georgia.
 He also spent 15 years in various upper management positions in residential construction, manufacturing, human resources, and quality assurance.